itsjustmegus/itsjustmegus/README.md

 - ⚡ Fun fact: ...
 -->

-## I'm a Computer Science Major and baseball player at [Western Nebraska Community College](https://www.wncc.edu/)
+## I'm a Computer Science Major and baseball player at [The University of Northern Colorado](https://www.unco.edu/)

+### I have two associate degrees from Western Nebraska Community College.
+- Associate of Science in Computer Science
+- Associate of Arts in Information Technology

 ### 🔭 I have experience with Python, Java, C++, and Unity.